News – Favorite Traditional(ish) Media

 • I also get news via podcasts, blogs, and newsletters

 I have seen excessive media consumption have a profoundly negative impact on friends.
-One have the news on in the background whenever she was home.
+One had the news on in the background whenever she was home.
 It led to her being anxious and worried all the time.
 She recognized this and started to limit how much time she listened to the news.
 Within a few months she was much more at peace and abled to focus her time on things she thought were worthwhile.

 I have several friends who only listened the news from their political perspective (left and right).
 I have watched their position become increasing polarized.
 Now they can’t even imagine interacting with someone associated with the other political party, even when those people were long time friends.